-3. SIMULATION CONFIGURATION AND PARAMETERS
+3.0 SIMULATION CONFIGURATION AND PARAMETERS

 Figure 1 shows the network configuration for simulations.
 The configuration consists of customers 1 through 10 sending data over the link between Routers 1, 2 and using the same AF traffic class.
 Router 1 is located in a satellite ground station.
-Router 2 is located in a GEO satellite and Router 3 is located in destination ground station.
+Router 2 is located in a GEO (or LEO) satellite and Router 3 is located in destination ground station.
 Traffic is one-dimensional with only ACKs coming back from the other side.
 Customers 1 through 9 carry an aggregated traffic coming from 5 Reno TCP sources each.
-Customer 10 gets its traffic from a single UDP source sending data at a rate of 1 28 Mbps.
+Customer 10 gets its traffic from a single UDP source sending data at a rate of 1.28 Mbps.
 Common configuration parameters are detailed in Table 1.
 All TCP and UDP packets are marked green at the source before being 'recolored' by a traffic conditioner at the customer site.
 The traffic conditioner consists of two 'leaky' buckets (green and yellow) that mark packets according to their token generation rates (called reserved/green and yellow rate).
-In two color simulations, yellow rate of all customers is set to zero.
-Thus, in two color simulations, both UDP and TCP packets will be colored either green or red.
-In three color simulations, customer 10 (the UDP customer) always has a yellow rate of 0.
-Thus, in three color simulations, TCP packets coming from customers 1 through 9 can be colored green, yellow or red and UDP packets coming from customer 10 will be colored green or red.
-All the traffic coming to Router 1 passes through a Random

-Early Drop (RED) queue The RED policy implemented at Router 1 can be classified as Single Average Multiple Threshold RED as explained in section 3
+In two-color simulations, yellow rate of all customers is set to zero.
+Thus, in two-color simulations, both UDP and TCP packets will be colored either green or red.
+In threecolor simulations, customer 10 (the UDP customer) always has a yellow rate of 0.
+Thus, in three-color simulations, TCP packets coming from customers 1 through 9 can be colored green, yellow or red and UDP packets coming from customer 10 will be colored green or red.
+All the traffic coming to Router 1 passes through a Random Early Drop (RED) queue.
+The RED policy implemented at Router 1 can be classified as Single Average Multiple Threshold RED as explained in the following paragraphs.

-We have used NS simulator version 2 1b4a [8] for these simulations.
-The code has been modified to implement the traffic conditioner and multi-color RED (RED\n)
+Many of the commercial simulation tools available do not support the QoS models as of today.
+Hence, we have used NS simulator version 2.1 [8] for these simulations.
+The code has been modified to implement the traffic conditioner and multi-color RED (RED n).